-After practicing law for 20 years, Ken Sack brought his considerable talents, determination, and work experience to the NC Eminent Domain Law Firm.
+After practicing law for 20 years, Ken Sack brought his considerable talents, determination, and work experience to our firm in 2021.

-In 2010, he joined the North Carolina Department of Justice representing the North Carolina Department of Transportation (NCDOT), first in highway construction litigation, where his focus was on the back end of the highway construction process, and then in condemnation proceedings, where his focus was on the front end of the construction process.
+In 2010, he joined the state Department of Justice representing the Department of Transportation (DOT), first in highway construction litigation, where his focus was on the back end of the highway construction process, and then in condemnation proceedings, where his focus was on the front end of the construction process.
 After a while, Ken started to question whether property owners were being treated fairly and wondered if perhaps he could use his skills to represent them.

 “I fight hard for my clients, take time to explain things to them, and make sure they know the advantages and disadvantages of different strategies.
 I want them to feel invested in the work I do on their behalf.”

 Ken left the DOT to fight for the rights of property owners in 2018, and he never turned back.
 He especially enjoys working one-on-one with clients in the pre-litigation phase of their cases.
 Many times he has identified future potential damages that could be caused by the taking that the property owner would likely never consider — and this kind of knowledge helps him when he’s negotiating settlements.

 Ken cares about his clients, and he’s doesn’t like seeing people get taken advantage of.
 He has been involved in cases where “the other side” apparently didn’t disclose higher appraisals, and he used his experience and determination to fight these tactics.
 Because clients matter.

 “I am New York-born and raised.
 If I get knocked down, I get back up and come back even stronger.”